Micromobility in Boulder

 As a micromobility option, e-scooters could support our city's Transportation Master Plan and Climate Commitment goals, but only if they're managed in a way that works for our community.
 That's why the city has temporarily paused issuing business licenses to e-scooter companies seeking to operate in Boulder until February 2020.
 We're using this time to explore whether we should adopt e-scooters and, if so, what potential regulations could look like that would guide responsible, safe and beneficial e-scooter operation in our city.

-As part of this study period, the city is collaborating with the University of Colorado Boulder and the Boulder Chamber to hold public e-scooter demonstration events in September 2019.
-Community members can try out e-scooters and provide feedback.
+As part of this study period, the city held public e-scooter demonstration events in September 2019.
+Community members were able to try out e-scooters and provide feedback.
 An online questionnaire on e-scooters was also available on Be Heard Boulder to help collect community input on e-scooters.
 Be Heard Boulder questionnaire results

 E-scooter benefits and risks